Local History Home

 7. Campbell Park was at the time the home ground of Jarrow FC, although located in Hebburn.
 The site is now occupied by housing, namely Clegwell Terrace, Hatfield Avenue and Palmer Terrace.

 8. The Washington Amateur League was formed on April 4th 1932 by a group of local business men.
 It originally comprised 15 clubs, nearly all from the Washington District.
 The League was suspended during the War, and re-formed in 1949.
-Since 1996 it has been known as the Durham Alliance.
+In 1996 its name was changed to the Durham Alliance.
+It continued under this title until 2015 when the Durham Alliance Combination was formed as a merger of the Durham Alliance and the Wearside Combination, but this arrangement only lasted 3 seasons.
+In 2018 it was absorbed into the Wearside League.

 9. Private communication from Eddie McIntyre.